straslerj/scriptime/README.md

         > Note that if you are using Gmail, you may have to create an [app password](https://support.google.com/accounts/answer/185833?hl=en).
 Your normal password will likely not work.
 Other email services may have similar catches.

-## Using scriptimer
+## Using scriptime

-The use of scriptimer is very straightforward:
+The use of scriptime is very straightforward:

 1. In a terminal, `pip install scriptime`
 2. In a Python (.py) or Jupyter Notebook (.ipynb) file, add